Nursing Negligence and Medical Malpractice

 In Florida, nurses are licensed and regulated by the Florida Board of Nursing, a division of the Florida Board of Health.
-In 2016, there were almost 300,000 Registered Nurses and Licensed Practical Nurses in the Florida:
+In a recent year, there were almost 300,000 Registered Nurses and Licensed Practical Nurses in Florida:

 - 238,209 – Registered Nurses (RN)

 - 59,868 – Licensed Practical Nurses (LPN)

 Despite these numbers, The Florida Center of Nursing reports a shortage of an estimated 12,493 RN positions in the state.
 Further, the Bureau of Labor Statistics projects a 16% growth rate in recent years, “... much faster than the average for all occupations.”
 It has been suggested that Florida is experiencing a nursing crisis.
 There may very well be a correlation between understaffed hospitals and nursing errors.